Hero-OEC/Seenit/replit.md

 ## Overview

 Seenit is a modern web application for tracking movies, TV shows, and anime with a retro aesthetic.
-Built with React and TypeScript frontend communicating with an Express.js backend, it allows users to browse content, manage personal watchlists, and track viewing progress.
-The application features a clean, retro-styled interface with warm colors and rounded elements, providing an engaging user experience for entertainment enthusiasts.
+Currently reset to a clean components-first architecture.
+The app features a components showcase page where reusable UI components are built and demonstrated before being used throughout the platform.
+Built with React and TypeScript, using a retro color palette with warm orange/coral tones.

 ## User Preferences